cogment/cogment-doc/docs/reference/python.md

 ## class cogment.ActorParameters

 Class representing the parameters for a particular actor.

 Any attribute can be set to `None` to reset it to its default.

-`config`: _protobuf class instance_ - Immutable configuration for the actor (i.e. changes to the configuration will not be reflected in `ActorParameters`; `config` must be set with a new instance to make changes).
+Some attributes (`config`, `default_action`) are immutable in `ActorParameters`: changes to the instance received will not be reflected in `ActorParameters`, the attribute must be set with a new instance to make changes.
+These attributes can also return `None` if not set.

+`config`: _protobuf class instance_ - Immutable attribute.
+Configuration sent to the actor at the start of the trial.
 The type is specified in the spec file under the section `actor_classes:config_type` for the specific actor class of the actor.
-Defaults to no config.
+Defaults to `None`.

 `class_name`: _str_ - The name of the actor class for the actor.
 This cannot be changed (it is a parameter of the constructor).
 Required.